chrisgrieser/nvim-chainsaw/README.md

 - Quick insertion of log statements for the variable under the cursor (normal mode) or the selection (visual mode).
-- Support for a dozen different log statement types, such as assert statements, stacktraces, audible "logs", and more.
+- Support for a dozen different log statement types, such as assert statements, stacktraces, or acoustic logging.
 - Builtin support for ~20 common languages, with dedicated support for `nvim-lua`, and easy configuration for additional languages.
-- Helper commands to remove all log statements created by `nvim-chainsaw` or clear the console.
+- Helper commands to remove all log statements created by `nvim-chainsaw` or to clear the console.
 - Smart detection of the variable under the cursor via Treesitter.
-- Flexible templating options for customizing the log statements inserted, including support for multi-line templates.
+- Flexible templating options for customizing log statements, including support for multi-line templates.
 - All commands are dot-repeatable.

 ## Installation